 He has this message for everyone:

+Please let it be known out there how deeply appreciative everyone is.
 Without all the pressure y'all put on Sacramento and the overwhelming way in which everyone very publicly rejected CDCr's propaganda of "worst of the worst" and demanded that we were/are much more than the crimes we've been convicted of or prison gang labels, this never would've been achieved.

-that's even fundamentally changed the way even many of us in here see ourselves now.
+I think that's even fundamentally changed the way even many of us in here see ourselves now.
 We've all collectively shattered 30-35 years of CDCr status quo in 3 months.
 We should be proud of that.
 Not necessarily with the material gains (though it/they definitely make SHU life better) but proud of truly exposing the inherently wrong and unjust policies of how gang validation is implemented, maintained and ultimately abused by way of keeping men forever housed in solitary confinement.

 Other things Bryan shared in the letter: